Alex6323/ictarus-architecture/Ict-Architecture-In-Rust.md

-!!!
-THIS IS A DRAFT AND NOT A FINISHED DOCUMENT FOR EARLY FEEDBACK !!!

 # Summary

 This document is about an early - probably the first - attempt to port the [official IOTA Ict node](https://github.com/iotaledger/ict.git) implementation written in Java to the Rust programming language.
 This rather basic implementation was named **Ictarus** and we will be using this term for simple reference.
 Its source code can be found [here](https://github.com/Alex6323/Ictarus.git).
 The author's intention was to get a good understanding about the inner workings of the Ict node software and at the same time deepen his knowledge about the Rust programming language.
 This document is intended to summarize the findings and explain some of the architectural deviations from the Java prototype that were necessary to end up with an idiomatically written Rust software.